AkifManzoor124/Recycle-Sorter/README.md

 The recycle sorter is an autonomous garbage compartment capable of seperating different types of waste materials.
 We are part of Ottabotics, uOttawa's Robotics Team.
 We are a small team comprised of mechanical, electrical, software, computer and civil engineers.
-The Recycle Sorter was the first project for the Ottabotics Team, University of Ottawa's Robotics Team.
+The Recycle Sorter was the first project for the Ottabotics Team.
 The deadline for the project is September 2017
 The system uses an optical and a metal sensor to detect different types of waste.
+We have been given all of the recyclables which come out of the SITE (Faculty of Engineering at uOttawa) cafetaria.
+We are aiming to seperate all of these componsdddasdsdsents.

+Requirements:
+  Priority 5

 Challenges: